akai10tsuki/mkvbatchmultiplex/README.rst

   :target: https://pypi.org/project/mkvbatchmultiplex

-This project started out of the necessity to multiplex a library of many series using AVI_ container and SRT_ for subtitles to be maintained in a Media Server.
+This project started out of the necessity to multiplex a library of many video series using AVI_ container and SRT_ for subtitles to be maintained in a Media Server.
 And as the saying goes search for something to use did not find anything that met my requirements so program it myself.

 Description
 ===========